CBSE Class 10 Science Sample Paper 2023

 Step I- Visit the official website of CBSE Academic @ www.cbseacademic.nic.in or Click on the CBSE Class 10 Science Sample Paper with Solutions for the Board 2023 Exam mentioned above.

 Step II- Click on the notification appearing in the academic section- “Sample Question Papers of Classes X for Session 2022-23”.

 Step III- Now click on the link mentioned under “Sample Papers Class X”.

-Step V- Click on “SQP” for “Science” and download CBSE Class 10th Science Sample Paper 2022 Term-2 pdf along with Solution.
+Step V- Click on “SQP” for “Science” and download CBSE Class 10th Science Sample Paper 2023 along with the Solution.

-Step VI- Check the marking scheme after attempting each subject CBSE Class 10th Science Sample Paper 2022 Term-2.
+Step VI- Check the marking scheme after attempting each subject CBSE Class 10th Science Sample Paper 2023.